ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-08-13-softmax-and-the-negative-log-likelihood.md

 comments: true
 author: "LJ MIRANDA"
 math: true
+tags:
+- softmax
+- machine learning
+- neural networks
 ---

 In this notebook I will explain the softmax function, its relationship with the negative log-likelihood, and its derivative when doing the backpropagation algorithm.
-If there are any questions or clarifications, please leave a comment below.
+If there are any questions or clarifications, please leave a comment below<!--more-->.

 - [Softmax Activation Function](#softmax-activation-function)
 - [Negative log-likelihood](#negative-log-likelihood)